Your shared stories

 - Laparoscopic surgery uses several smaller incisions rather than one large one.
 Your doctor inserts a lighted tube called a laparoscope into one of the incisions.
 Small instruments are inserted into the other incisions for the doctor to use in removing the prostate.
 A laparoscopic approach usually leads to a quicker recovery because there are smaller incisions, less risk of infection and reduced blood loss.

-- Robotic-assisted laparoscopic radical prostatectomy (surgery) using the robotic da Vinci® Si™ Surgical System, is the latest in robotic prostate cancer surgical treatment.
+- Robotic-assisted laparoscopic radical prostatectomy (surgery) uses the robotic da Vinci® Si™ Surgical System for prostate cancer surgical treatment.
 It is similar to a laparoscopic approach, but the actual surgery is performed via robotic surgery instruments that your surgeon controls.
 Surgeons receive intense training in using a da Vinci robotic surgery system.

 This is a similar procedure to a radical prostatectomy, but the surgeon avoids specific nerves that run alongside the prostate.
 This reduces the risk of impotency.
 However, with nerve-sparing surgery, there is a higher risk that some cancer cells will remain.
 This kind of surgery is only an option if your prostate cancer was caught early and is far away from the bundle of nerves your surgeon wishes to avoid.